-Have you told many times and I tell it again, that, a pendrive has lot more to it than what we think.
-Having said that, wouldn’t it be fun if we had a bootable device that is easy to carry around and work with.
-Considering how unwieldy bootable disks turn out to be when carried around a pendrive provides a simpler solution.
-Turn your pendrive into a bootable device that can carry, say, windows 7 all along.
+How to make a Pendrive bootable for Windows 7 – Have you told many times that a Pendrive has a lot more in it than what we think?
+Having said that wouldn’t be fun if we prepare it as a bootable device that is easy to carry around and work with.
+Considering why unwieldy bootable disks are turned out to be when you can carry around a Pendrive to provide a simpler solution. make a Pendrive bootable that can carry, say, windows 7 all along.
 This article tells you that how exactly can you do that (I have assumed that you use windows 7).
 Follow the following steps carefully –

-1. You need a pendrive with a minimal 4GB capacity and a setup disk of windows 7.
-Plug in your pendrive into the system.
+1. You need a Pendrive with a minimal 4GB capacity and a setup disk of windows 7.
+Plug in your Pendrive into the system.

 2. Now go to start and click on ‘ALL PROGRAMS’.
-Next, go to accessories and RIGHT CLICK on windows powershell.
+Next, go to accessories and RIGHT CLICK on windows Powershell.
 Click on open or run as administrator.

-3. Now the powershell window opens before you.
+3. Now the PowerShell window opens before you.
 Here you need to type in all the commands in the traditional way.
-Type in the command DISKPART.
-The microsoft diskpart utility should start.
+Type the command

-5. Next, you type in SELECT DISK 1 (considering that disk 1 is the pendrive)
+SELECT DISK 1 (considering that disk 1 is the Pendrive)

 6. Now you need to issue a series of commands given in the sequence below.
 As you enter each command, it gets executed and then you enter the next.
 The list of commands are –

 CREATE PARTITION PRIMARY

-(iii) SELECT PARTITION 1
+SELECT PARTITION 1

-(v) FORMAT FS=NTFS QUICK
+FORMAT FS=NTFS QUICK

-7. Now your pendrive is ready to turn bootable.
-Close the windows powershell.
+7. Now your Pendrive is ready to turn bootable.
+Close the windows PowerShell.

 8. Now insert the windows 7 installation disc.
 Make sure you note the ‘DRIVE LETTER’ of your DVD drive.